 My Top 4 Safe and Effective Exercises for Postpartum Mums

 The journey of becoming a mother is incredibly fulfilling, but it can also take a toll on your body.
-After birthing you child, you may be looking for ways to rebuild strength and enhance your recovery.
-Choosing the right exercises for your current fitness level is the challenge, this is different for every mother.
-There is not a one size fits all approach to postpartum, recovery it is a personal journey, but it can be shared with others through group fitness or postpartum recovery classes.
+After birthing your child, you may be looking for ways to rebuild strength and enhance your recovery.
+Choosing the right exercises for your current fitness level can be challenging, as it differs for every mother.
+There is no one-size-fits-all approach to postpartum recovery; it is a personal journey.
+However, it can be shared with others through group fitness or postpartum recovery classes.

-I love helping women recover from pregnancy and birth, and elevate their moods after every session, whether that be through 1-2-1 personal training or postpartum recovery classes.
-Here are my top four safe and effective exercises that are beneficial for new mothers (once signed off from the GP or midwife) to aid your postpartum recovery.
+I love helping women recover from pregnancy and birth while elevating their moods after every session, whether through 1-2-1 personal training or postpartum recovery classes.
+Here are my top four safe and effective exercises that are beneficial for new mothers (once signed off by the GP or midwife) to aid your postpartum recovery.

 1. Pelvic Floor Exercises